compbiozurich/compbiozurich.github.io/docs/UZH-BIO390/learning-goals.md

       Mkdocs, ReadTheDocs, Bioconductor ...
 * components of bioinformatics online resources
     - Databases, middleware, APIs, frontends ...
+* database types / concepts
+    - SQL vs. document databases
+* data curation (biocuration)
+    - importance of classifications, ontologies
+    - some ontologies and their use (NCIt, UBERON, DO)
+    - CURIEs as identifiers (see below)
+    - Null Island
+    - ISO 8601 for dates and times (and why / why not?)

 ### Some Q & A (thanks to the providers of these questions)